danielebra/qmk/README.md

 ## One handed operation

-When using a dedicated navigation device such as a track pad or mouse, we can no longer depend the idea of alternating between halves of the keyboard.
-Common actions when using half the keyboard are `copy` and `paste` during actions driven by the input device.
-These keys can be accessed via a left hand chord via the `Function` layer.
+When using a dedicated navigation device such as a track pad or mouse, we can no longer can depend on the idea of alternating between halves of the keyboard.
+Common supplementary actions when using the input device are `copy` and `paste`.
+These keys can be accessed with a left hand chord via the `Function` layer.

 Application switching behaviour can be achieved with the left side of keyboard via `cmd-tab` (home row mod for `u` and outer thumb key).